leolanese/angular-authentication-service/README.md

 ## Unit-test
 - Isolated tests (Focus component's logic.
 Component doesn't need to be compiled.
 Faster tests.)
 - Shallow tests (To detect errors inside the template.
 Component needs to be compiled.
-Slower test (due to compilation step))
+Slower test (due to compilation step) but test more parts)
+- Integration Tests (Simil to Shallow test.
+Also needs navigation for all the elements)

 Further information:
 https://angular.io/guide/testing#shallow-component-test